AxLabs/go-yubico-hsm-example/README.md

 # Go example for YubiHSM2 FIPS

-This repo laid the groundwork about how to set-up and interact with [YubiHSM2 FIPS](https://www.yubico.com/products/hardware-security-module/) using [Golang](https://go.dev/).
-This repository also intends to document architectural trade-offs and technical challenges.
+This repo lays the groundwork for setting up and interacting with the [YubiHSM2 FIPS](https://www.yubico.com/products/hardware-security-module/) using [Golang](https://go.dev/).
+It also documents architectural trade-offs and technical challenges.

- ## What the f*** is an HSM?
+ ## What the heck is an HSM?

 A Hardware Security Module (HSM) is a physical computing device that safeguards and manages digital keys for strong authentication and provides crypto-processing.
-HSM traditionally comes in the form of a plug-in or an external device that attaches directly to a computer or network server.
+HSM traditionally comes in the form of a plug-in cards or an external device that attaches directly to a computer or network server.

 The main purpose of an HSM is to secure cryptographic keys and operations within the device, offering a higher level of security than software-based management because the keys are less susceptible to theft or unauthorized access.

 👉 HSMs are specifically designed to protect the lifecycle of cryptographic keys.
 Their tamper-resistant physical design ensures that sensitive keys are never exposed outside the module.

-👉 [FIPS](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards) (Federal Information Processing Standards) is developed by [NIST](https://www.nist.gov) (National Institute of Standards and Technology), a part of the [U.S. Department of Commerce](https://www.commerce.gov).
-FIPS standards are issued to establish requirements for various purposes such as ensuring computer security and interoperability.
+👉 [FIPS](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards) (Federal Information Processing Standards) is developed by [NIST](https://www.nist.gov) (National Institute of Standards and Technology), part of the [U.S. Department of Commerce](https://www.commerce.gov).
+FIPS standards are issued to establish requirements for various purposes, such as ensuring computer security and interoperability.

 👉 [YubiHSM2 FIPS](https://www.yubico.com/products/hardware-security-module/) product is certified with [FIPS 140-2, Level 3](https://en.wikipedia.org/wiki/FIPS_140-2).

 ## Install dependencies

-First, you need to install the `yubihsm2-sdk`.
+First, install the `yubihsm2-sdk`.

-The SDK package, including all the tools, can be fetched from here: https://developers.yubico.com/YubiHSM2/Releases/
+You can fetch the SDK package, including all tools, from here: https://developers.yubico.com/YubiHSM2/Releases/

 ### MacOS

-Install (`brew`):
+To install (`brew`):

 ```shell
 brew install yubihsm2-sdk
 ```

-If you don't know where the `yubihsm_pkcs11.dylib` is located, just do:
+If you don't know where the `yubihsm_pkcs11.dylib` is located, you can use:

 ```shell
 sudo find /usr -name "yubihsm_*.dylib" -print